BrainCo: EEG headbands

-In 2016, BrainCo unveiled Focus 1 which is a headband that aims to detect and report brain activity through electroencephalography (EEG).
+In 2016, BrainCo unveiled Focus 1 product, a headband that aims to detect and report brain activity through electroencephalography (EEG).
 It was advertised to schools as Focus EDU where teachers can see if a student is paying attention based on EEG score.
 It initially received mixed reviews.
 It won several awards including "Most Innovative" at the 2017 International Society for Technology in Education national conference.
-However at the 2016 CES conference, the Focus 1 device flopped in a live demo with The Daily Dot calling it the most "cringeworthy demonstration" at the event.
-At the 2017 CES conference, the live demo was successful.
+At the 2016 CES conference, the Focus 1 device failed during a live demo and received criticism from The Daily Dot.
+Later at the 2017 CES conference, the live demo was successful.

 In April 2019, a post on Weibo showed Focus headbands being worn by pupils at an undisclosed primary school in China.
 It attracted criticism for being seen as constantly monitoring children as part of mass surveillance.
 BrainCo issued a statement stating that headbands were used in a number of school trials in China to help children improve learning efficiency and had not been sold to any public school.
+The company also clarified that the attention index displayed group averages rather than individual student data, with teachers using the scores to evaluate the appeal of their lessons.
 Despite the controversy, BrainCo had already secured a two-year contract to get its Focus 1 device manufactured and targeted shipments of 600,000 units.
 In November 2019, it was reported that the school trials were halted in China amid parents’ privacy concerns and fears they could be used to control the children.
+In September 2020, the development and promotion of the Focus headbands earned BrainCo one of the annual German Big Brother Awards, criticising the company as one of that year’s worst offenders against personal privacy.

-By 2021, the product had been rebranded as FocusClam which is used to help users relax.
+By 2021, the product had been rebranded as FocusCalm, aimed to help users relax.
+BBC reported that the headband was used by athletes to train focus and manage stress.

 On November 7, 2022, BrainCo released Eassleep, a headband used for sleep purposes.

 In October 2024, BrainCo released OxyZen which monitors heart rate, blood oxygen and brain waves to provide tailored meditation and sleep.

 Prosthetic limbs

 At the 2020 CES conference, BrainCo unveiled the final model of its BrainRobotics prosthetic hand with the product being launched on the market that year.
-The hand uses brain waves and muscle signals to intuit movement.
-Time Magazine had named it as one of the top 100 inventions of 2019.
-On November 7, 2022, it received FDA certification.
+The prosthetic hands read an amputee’s neural and muscular electrical signals and translate intended finger movements into finger motions.
+Time Magazine named it as one of the top 100 inventions of 2019.
+The technology was undergoing FDA testing and given out to volunteers for trials, which allowed them to successfully perform basic actions, such as using computer peripherals.

 BrainCo is also developing prosthetic legs which were demonstrated in 2021.

+In May 2026, BrainCo partnered with Hong Kong Polytechnic University in a pilot two-year program to provide smart prosthetic limbs to 60 eligible amputees, funded by Hong Kong Innovation and Technology Fund.